Scholarship Instructions and Frequently Asked Questions

 How will I know if I received a scholarship or not?

-You will receive an email from email@example.com if you received a scholarship.
-The email will be sent on March 16, 2015.
-If you do not receive a scholarship, you will be notified of that on April 28, 2014.
+You will receive an email from firstname.lastname@example.org if you received a scholarship.
+The first round of scholarship awards will be emailed on March 16, 2015.
+The second round of scholarship awards will be sent on April 8, 2015.
+If you do not receive a scholarship, you will be notified on April 28, 2015 via email.

 How does a student actually receive the scholarship money?

 The scholarship money will go on the student’s account at Delta.
 Go to MyDelta, check the financial award letter, and it will list the scholarship name and the amount received.

 To begin the application process, log into the AcademicWorks Scholarship Application, using your MyDelta username and password.

 If you have questions about these instructions, please contact the Foundation Office at 989-686-9226.
 From Midland/Auburn, call toll free at (989) 495-4000, ext.
 9224.